Kate Middleton And Prince William Put Their ‘Heads Together’ Over Mental Health

 Kate Middleton, or Catherine, Duchess of Cambridge as she is more formally known, joined Prince William and Prince Harry today to launch a new mental health initiative.
-Kate joined Prince William and Prince Harry for the launch event of “Heads Together,” at London’s Institute of Contemporary Arts.
-Kate delivered a short speech outlining the foundations charitable aims, and the royal trio released a statement on the charities website, in which they stressed the importance of “talking about mental health” issues.
+Kate joined Prince William and Prince Harry for the launch event of “Heads Together” at London’s Institute of Contemporary Arts.
+Kate delivered a short speech outlining the foundation’s charitable aims, and the royal trio released a statement on the charities website in which they stressed the importance of “talking about mental health” issues.

-People Magazine report that Kate used her speech to show empathy for those struggling to come to terms with mental illness.
+People reported that Kate used her speech to show empathy for those struggling to come to terms with mental illness.

 “The challenge that so many people have is not knowing how to take that first step of reaching out to another person for help, admitting that they are not coping.”

-“Fear, or reticence, or a sense of not wanting to burden another, means that people suffer in silence – allowing the problem to grow larger and larger unchecked.
+“Fear, or reticence, or a sense of not wanting to burden another, means that people suffer in silence – allowing the problem to grow larger and larger unchecked.”

 “William, Harry and I have been very privileged to witness in the course of our work countless examples of simple conversations that have changed lives, which were the first step on a path to recovery.
 Just last week at the Anna Freud Centre, I heard from one mother how talking to a support worker was – in her words – like medicine.
 Simply by having someone there to have a conversation with helped her immensely.”

-In their message, about the charity’s aims, on the “Heads Together” website Kate, William, and Harry say that their work with young people and veterans has made them realize that many people are suffering “unresolved mental health problems,” and they say that the issue “provides on of the greatest social challenges” of our time.
+In their message about the charity’s aims on the “Heads Together” website, Kate, William, and Harry stated that their work with young people and veterans has made them realize that many people are suffering “unresolved mental health problems,” and they said that the issue “provides on of the greatest social challenges” of our time.

 Kate Middleton, Prince William And Prince Harry Want To Encourage Talking About Mental Health

-It is probably fair to say that, in recent years, the stigma attached to mental illness has faded.
-However, as Kate, together with Prince William and Prince Harry, point out that many people hide their illness for fear of prejudice.
+It is probably fair to say that in recent years, the stigma attached to mental illness has faded.
+However, Kate, together with Prince William and Prince Harry, pointed out that many people hide their illness for fear of prejudice.

 “This fear of prejudice and judgement stops people from getting help and can destroy families and end lives.
 Heads Together wants to help people feel much more comfortable with their everyday mental wellbeing and have the practical tools to support their friends and family.”

-Of course, Princes William and Harry have first-hand experience with mental illness in their family.
+Of course, Princes William and Harry have had first-hand experience with mental illness in their family.
 Their mother, Princess Diana, suffered from eating disorders before her death in 1997.
-Prince Harry has done extensive work with veterans on both sides of the Atlantic, and he was one of the driving forces behind the Invictus Games, an Olympic style event for injured veterans.
+Prince Harry has done extensive work with veterans on both sides of the Atlantic, and he was one of the driving forces behind the Invictus Games, an Olympic-style event for injured veterans.

-UK tabloid the Sun reports on today’s events, without missing the opportunity to comment on Kate Middleton’s sartorial elegance.
-Kate looked “stunning in a $1,500 Evita black lily collage dress by Erdem.”
+UK tabloid, the Sun, reported on today’s events without missing the opportunity to comment on Kate Middleton’s sartorial elegance.
+According to the Sun, Kate looked “stunning in a $1,500 Evita black lily collage dress by Erdem.”
 Kate topped her outfit with “burgundy fringed Tod’s shoes and a Mulberry Bayswater clutch to match.”
-It seems Kate has paid a visit to the hairdresser before the event as she sported a new hairstyle, sporting curls instead of her normal straight styling.
+It seems Kate had paid a visit to the hairdresser before the event as she sported a new hairstyle, sporting curls instead of her normal straight styling.

 Kate and Prince William are stepping up their royal duties as 90-year-old Queen Elizabeth reduces the number of her public engagements.
 Prince William and Kate are to give up their Norfolk home and move back to Kensington Palace in London.
 Kate and William will soon be able to spend more time together with their children as the Prince is leaving his role as a rescue helicopter pilot.

-Both Kate Middleton and Prince William are very popular members of Britain’s royal family, but William is said to be cautious about taking on too many royal engagements, for fear that he will be seen as “elbowing his father,” Prince Charles, out of the way.
+Both Kate Middleton and Prince William are very popular members of Britain’s royal family, but William is said to be cautious about taking on too many royal engagements for fear that he will be seen as “elbowing his father,” Prince Charles, out of the way.